berick/Presentations/Evergreen-2023/osrf-redis-part2.md

 # OK, what now?

-* Decide on a path for Router, Websockets, and Rust in general.
+* Decide on a path for Router, Websockets
 * Generate bus passwords at install time
 * Migrate Rust code to community repositories
 * Finalize install documentation